 Why?
 See my post: Which Pressure Cooker Should I Buy?.

-โฆfrom there, go to the Pressure Cooker recipe index on the bar at the top of the page, and look for recipes that catch your fancy.
+…from there, go to my Instant Pot (Pressure Cooker) Recipes index and look for recipes that catch your fancy.

 Just purchased our first Instant Pot IP Duo 60.
 However, it seems to take forever (like 14-19 minutes) to get up to pressure and releases lots of steam in the process, before actually switching over to the timed cooking.
 Any experience with this?